 To pre-screen clients, try setting up a short phone call to assess the matter at hand.
 What is the person hoping you can help with?
 Have they worked with a lawyer before?

-If you decide the client isn’t a good fit after this initial call, refer them to another attorney in your network or to a website or organization that may be able to give them information they’re looking for.
+If you decide the client isn’t a good fit after this initial call, refer them to another solicitor in your network or to a website or organisation that may be able to give them the information they’re looking for.
 Even though you’re not taking this person on as a client, they’ll still remember your help—and will be more likely to refer you to friends or family who could actually be a good fit for your firm.

 Ensure scheduling these calls is simple for both you and your prospective clients.
-For example, Jennifer Reynolds, a family lawyer and founder of Fresh Legal in Ottawa, Canada, clearly shows potential clients where to go on her home page with a “become a client: schedule a free call” button:
+For example, David Turney, managing partner at Avery Law LLP, clearly shows potential clients where to go on the firm’s home page with a “Book Online Consultation” button.

-This takes visitors to a page where they can schedule a call or request an in-person meeting based on Jennifer’s availability.
-Jennifer uses Acuity Scheduling for this.
+This takes visitors to a page where they can schedule a call or request an in-person meeting based on David’s availability.
+Avery Law uses Clio Scheduler for this.

 3. Listen, listen, listen during your initial consult